Need to talk? Call 1800 882 436.

 Should I report it if I don't have absolute proof?

-You may feel that you can't say anything if you don't have proof that it is happening.
+You may feel that you can't say anything if you don't have proof that it’s happening.
 However, it's best to report it even if you're not sure abuse is taking place.
-Child abuse is unacceptable, regardless of the circumstance or cultural background.
-It is also under-reported in Australia.
+By law, reporting of child abuse based on reasonable suspicion is mandatory in:

-Abuse is never the child's fault.
-Acting on your suspicions could stop any further abuse happening.
+Child abuse is also under-reported in Australia.
 Children can be affected for their whole lives by abuse.
 It's vital that adults protect them.

 What happens when I report child abuse?

-• the name, age and address of the child
+• the child’s name, age and background

 • the reasons you suspect the child has been abused, or is at risk of abuse

-• your contact details
+• your contact details and connection to the child

 Even if you do not have all the details, you should report the abuse.